gopheracademy/gopheracademy-web/content/advent-2018/disk-datastores.md

-The reason I've built Beano is that I was dealing with a set of applications that were hard to change, coupled to a service bus that already exposed a cache abstraction that ran memcached under it and the data at the memcached servers were basically a denormalised version of the main database schema.
+The reason I've built Beano is that I was dealing with a set of applications that were hard to change, coupled to a service bus that already exposed a cache abstraction that ran Memcached under it and the data at the Memcached servers were basically a denormalized version of the main database schema.

-We had had a script to warm up the cache by running pre-defined queries and setting the right keys on memcached, which done wrong would case a lot of trouble as the database latency was high.
+We had had a script to warm up the cache by running pre-defined queries and setting the right keys on Memcached, which done wrong would case a lot of trouble as the database latency was high.

-Based on that I've tried to implement a way of loading pre-defined datasets into memcached and swap them in runtime.
-My first shot was a new memcached feature at the time, which made GA later: pluggable backends.
+Based on that I've tried to implement a way of loading pre-defined datasets into Memcached and swap them in runtime.
+My first shot was a new Memcached feature at the time, which made GA later: pluggable backends.
-I've built [a LevelDB backend](https://github.com/gleicon/memcached_fs_engine) for memcached, and while at that [a meaningless redis backend](https://github.com/gleicon/memcached_redis_engine).
+I've built [a LevelDB backend](https://github.com/gleicon/memcached_fs_engine) for Memcached, and while at that [a meaningless Redis backend](https://github.com/gleicon/memcached_redis_engine).

 That worked but not as I wanted mostly because that level of C programming was beyond me.
-I was learning Go and the idea of implementing the parts of memcached that interested me and coupling with a local database was interesting.
+I was learning Go and the idea of implementing the parts of Memcached that interested me and coupling with a local database was interesting.

 After some interactions with non-native LevelDB wrappers, signal issues and